SPraet/SW-transformation/README.md

 The SW-transformation combines the weighted-vote Relational Neighbor (wvRN) classifier with an aggregation function that sums the weights of the top nodes.
 The transformation optimally considers for each test instance only the weights of the neighboring top nodes multiplied by the number of training instances in that column which have a positive label (the positive neighbors of the node).
 The SW-transformation yields very fast run times and allows easy scaling of the method to big data sets of millions of nodes.

 ## Installation
-To build and install on your local machine, download and unzip the repository and run:
+To build and install on your local machine, download and unzip the repository and run from there:

 ```
 python setup.py install